 Topics Learning modules

 Implement the corresponding activities from our topics resources to support students during class time when completing topic learning modules in preparation for dialogue with their peers.
-Register your school with Generation Global here and download resources in the 'Resource and Page' column of this index.
+Register your teacher account with Generation Global here and download resources in the 'Resource and Page' column of this index.

 |Topics||Corresponding Activity||Objective||Resource and Page Number (Online)|

 |The Rights of Girls and Women||The Global Voices||The objective of the activity is to provide the students with some of the global issues which women and girls face across the world.
 The activity is supplemented with a video which give us a range of statistics, all of which combine to suggest that Women and Girls around the world continue to face serious challenges.||The Rights of Girls and Women - p.
 3&7|

 |Exploring the Gender Gap with Statistics||Reflecting back upon the issues raised in Lesson one – to what extent do these affect women in your own society.
 Are there other issues not raised that do have an impact?||The Rights of Girls and Women - p.
 11|

 |Opportunities and Challenges||What are the opportunities and challenges for women in your communities?
 Students explore where women have power and influence in their communities or nations and where women come up against restrictions.||The Rights of Girls and Women - p.
 11&13|

 |Culture, Beliefs, Values||Sharing Experience||Students share with one another the communities to which they belong and how they feel about these groups- What makes students most proud about their communities?
 Given the opportunity, what would they like to change in their communities?||EOD Faith, Values and Community|